Two sessions of CYRE classes are offered each Sunday, September - May:

 11:15 a.m.
 9th - 12th Grades

 With the guidance of the RE Director, activities, classes and projects are agreed upon by the youth and their advisors to meet the six components of comprehensive youth programming: education, leadership development, community outreach, social interaction, worship and youth-adult collaboration.
 Sunday mornings this year will include the UUA program, A Place of Wholeness.
-This curriculum was chosen to complement the 2013-14 Coming of Age program offered r - but will also help COA grads to "dig deeper."
-It is designed to encourage youth" to look inward for a clearer understanding of their personal faith."
+This curriculum was chosen to complement the 2013-14 Coming of Age Program - but will also help COA grads to "dig deeper."
+It is designed to encourage youth "to look inward for a clearer understanding of their personal faith."
 Other Sundays will be spent planning: the Senior High worship service in the fall and the Charlotte Con in the winter.